In This Article

 Cons:

-- Perhaps these shoes even have too wide a toe box which can cause discomfort to people with narrow feet
+- These shoes might even have an excessively wide toe box, which could cause discomfort for those with narrow feet.

 → Read my full Xero Shoes Kelso review here! ←